open-webrtc-toolkit/owt-server/doc/servermd/Server.md

         cd Release-<Version>/
         bin/daemon.sh start [conference-agent/webrtc-agent/streaming-agent/audio-agent/video-agent/recording-agent/sip-agent]

-16. Repeat step 13 to 15 to launch as many MCU agent worker machines as you need.
+16. Repeat step 13 to 15 to launch as many OWT server agent worker machines as you need.

 17. Choose one worker machine to run sip-portal if sip-agent workers are deployed: